TV4/chronometro/README.md

-# benchmark
+# Chronometro

-!!! not uploaded to repository yet!!!
+!!! not public yet!!!

 The benchmark plugin enables developers to use the benchmark library in order to track the loading times for their different classes in their apps.